 What's happened

-The Bank of England has set stress tests for private credit and private equity markets, modelling a five-year global shock with supply-chain disruption, energy-price spikes, and a deep recession.
-Interim findings will be released later this year, with a final report in 2027.
-The scenario highlights that AI tech could suffer from higher energy costs and hardware shortages, while private credit seeks to assess resilience.
+UK authorities have set stress tests for private credit and private equity markets, modeling a five-year global shock with supply-chain disruption, energy-price spikes and a deep recession.
+Interim findings are due later this year, with a final report in 2027.
+The exercise highlights risks to AI development amid hardware shortages and higher energy costs.

 What's behind the headline?